VenkatKadiveti/lern-portal/README.md

 ### Step 1

-Run the command `yarn` to install the packages.
+Run the command `yarn` under root folder to install the packages.

 ### Step 2

-Run the command `npm run start` to start the ui.
+Run the command `npm run dev` to start the ui.

 ## How to run server